One of my favorite signs says:

 “This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.”

 I first heard this Galatians verse taught as a “quit quit” and “don’t don’t” verse.
-In other words, live a godly life by not going to movies, watching television, dancing, smoking, drinking, looking at girls or anything that doesn’t happen within the four walls of the church.
+In other words, live a godly life by not going to movies, not watching television, not dancing, not smoking, not drinking, not even looking at girls or anything that doesn’t happen within the four walls of the church.

 The verse says: “…you shall not fulfil the lust of the flesh.”